IBM/z_ansible_collections_doc/source/ansible-content/ansible-content.rst

 ===========

-The **Ansible for IBM Z** collections are designed to automate and manage IBM Z environments using Ansible, an open-source automation platform.
+The **Ansible for IBM Z** collections are designed to automate and manage IBM Z environments using **Ansible**, an open-source automation platform.
 They provides a wide range of Ansible collections that are developed by IBM® and certified by Red Hat.

-They enable development, operations and automation on z/OS®, z/OS middleware products, and other IBM Z systems and resources.
+They enable development, operations and automation on z/OS, middleware products, and other IBM Z systems and resources.
 The collections in Ansible for IBM Z offer a seamless, unified workflow, orchestration with configuration management, provisioning, and application deployment in